Water restrictions in place in Meath following burst pipeline

 Repair crews work on the burst water pipe at Staleen.
 Photograph: Paul Mohan

+The scene at Staleen in Co Meath where a burst occured on the waterpipe.
+Photograph: Paul Mohan

-Customers in parts of east Meath are continuing to be impacted by water outages and reduced water pressure following the repair of a water pipeline which burst earlier this week.
+Customers in parts of east Meath continue to be impacted by water outages and reduced water pressure following the repair of a water pipeline which burst earlier this week.

 The pipe, which serves thousands of homes in Drogheda, Co Louth and east Co Meath, is just 20m from a similar burst last year and, if the repair is not successful, could trigger cuts in water supply in the coming days.